CMCuritiba/extranet-cmc/docs/source/training/autenticar.md

 (autenticacao-label)=

-# Autenticação no Portal do Volto na CMC
+# Autenticação no portal do volto na cmc

 A autenticação no portal Volto.